 In 2011, a new Woodville Branch Library opened in a 2,000 square foot addition to the Woodville Community Center.
 Unfortunately, many people didn’t know about the new library, particularly because it was located off the beaten path.

-The Festival showcases the rich history of Woodville and draws in numerous residents, partners and local organizations.
+While no longer hosted at the library, the annual Festival showcases the rich history of Woodville and draws in numerous residents, partners and local organizations.
 At the festival, visitors enjoy exhibits showcasing the railroad (a tribute to the town’s history), pioneer crafts, music and more.

 Address: 8000 Old Woodville Rd, Tallahassee, FL 32305